donpaul120/PDataStore/README.md

      }]'>
 </div>
 ```
-Note:: PDataStore loads data from its sources, saves it into memory and removes loaded data-sources from the p-store.
+Note:: PDataStore loads data from its sources, saves it into memory and removes loaded data-sources from **p-store**.

+You can as well pass the url to where PDataStore will fetch the data as the data-source value

 ```html
 <!--Inject the data: blade templates-->